In the ever-evolving landscape of cybersecurity, the significance of network security management can’t be overstated.

 Information security governance regulates all this and helps you stay on top of the latest data protection and compliance laws.

-2. Prevent Data Loss
+2. Implement Data Loss Prevention

-This way, you can prevent both accidental and malicious leaks as the DLP can be used to control who has access to confidential data and monitor the activity of your employees, vendors, and contractors.
+This way, you can prevent both accidental and malicious leaks, as the DLP can be used to control who has access to confidential data and monitor the activity of your employees, vendors, and contractors.